lionheart/Notchy/README.md

 1. The *best* way to contribute is to fork the code and make an improvement.
 2. Reach out to Ryan and I if you ever decide to visit Austin and buy us a coffee.
 3. If you use any of the Notchy code in a proprietary, closed-source app, you can purchase a selling exception (see [below](#license)).

+### I want to contribute!
+What can I work on?

+Main TODOs (as I see them right now):

+* [ ] Add support for the iPhone XS Max.
+* [ ] Add support for the iPhone-that-shall-not-be-named-as-of-2018-09-28 per App Review.

+### I have an idea.
+What should I do?

+The first thing you should do is open an issue so we can discuss your plan in a little more detail before you work on a large pull request.
+I'd rather reject an idea *before* you put the time into it (I don't like wasting my time and don't want to waste yours, either).
+Once we've discussed your proposal, you can get started on writing code and then submit a PR.

 ### Local Setup